good4lou/good4lou/README.md

 # Good4Lou

 Good4Lou is a volunteer-run tech collective in St. Louis.
 We help nonprofits and small businesses solve real problems with real code—no fluff, no fees.
+We are entirely volunteer-powered—no venture firms demanding scale.
+We measure ROI in the impact we create and the lives we help, not in quarterly earnings reports.

-We train people with no dev experience using free tools like Coursera and ChatGPT.
+We train people with no dev experience at no cost.
 Then we pair them with nonprofits who need help.
 With the support of mentors, they ship real projects, build portfolios, and contribute to something bigger than themselves.

 This isn't a startup factory.
 We're not chasing scale.
 We’re building human capital, one person and one org at a time.